tido64/rainbow/README.md

 	$ chmod +x /path/to/rainbow/tools/build.sh

-For Windows developers on Visual Studio 2015 or newer, run the PowerShell script `tools\make.ps1` (right-click on it and select _Run with PowerShell_).
+For Windows developers, run the PowerShell script `tools\make.ps1` (right-click on it and select _Run with PowerShell_).
 It will take you through the steps.
-Otherwise, you'll have to use the batch script `tools\build.bat`.

 For iOS builds, see the corresponding section.